decentraland/documentation/content/creator/sdk7/3d-essentials/text.md

 The letters in the text can also have an outline in a different color surrounding its perimeter.

 - `outlineWidth`: _number_.
-How many pixels wide the text outline will be, in all directions.
+How wide the text outline will be, in all directions, as a number from 0 to 1.
 By default _0_, which makes it invisible.
 - `outlineColor`: _Color3_ object. _Color3_ objects store an _RBG_ color as three numbers from 0 to 1.

 ## Multiple lines